kitasuke/Cardio/README.md

 ## Features

-- Super simple way to access HealthKit
+- Super simple to access HealthKit
 - Cuztomizable preferences
 - Well-designed for workout app
 - Easy way to save workout data in HealthKit